jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 bedtools coverage -a <REFERENCE>.gff -b <BAM> > <OUT FILE>.tsv -mean
 ```

+For the actual filtering of individuals with overall genomic low coverage (i.e.
+retaining individuals that had sufficient coverage that we could say with
+reasonable confidence of a true presence- or absence - Figure R35) and the
-For the actual filtering and identification of presence/absence, we load the
+actual identification of presence/absence of these genes, we loaded the
 resulting TSV files into R with the notebook
- `02-scripts.backup/054-virulence_investigation.Rmd`
+ `02-scripts.backup/054-virulence_investigation.Rmd`.

 ---